51745822/Somnath/README.md

 To create a simple java project using maven, you need to open command prompt and run the archetype:generate command of mvn tool:
 ----------------------------------------------------------------------------------------------------------------------------------
- mvn archetype:generate -DgroupId=com.javatpoint -DartifactId=HansWebApp -DarchetypeArtifactId=maven-archetype-webapp -DinteractiveMode=false
+ mvn archetype:generate -DgroupId=com.javatpoint -DartifactId=SomsWebApp -DarchetypeArtifactId=maven-archetype-webapp -DinteractiveMode=false

  It will generate following code in the command prompt::
  ----------------------------------------------------------